LordDemonos/Quarm.Guide/README.md

 - Height=1080
 - [Options]
 - MaxBGFPS=60
-- NoFPSLimiter=0 - **This option will only work with the very latest experiemental .dll and this is half the fix for the 3rd person stutters you previously experienced in older versions of Quarm.
+- NoFPSLimiter=0 - **This option will only work with the very latest experimental .dll and this is half the fix for the 3rd person stutters you previously experienced in older versions of Quarm.
 SET TO 0**

 You can now run `eqgame.exe` again and log into the game.
 Once you log into your character, you will be looking at the default "NewUI".
 Press ALT + O to open the options menu.
-Navigate to Genearal and select Load UI Skin.
+Navigate to General and select Load UI Skin.
 Select `duxaUI` for now and click Load Skin.
 This will allow you to open options again with ALT + O and modify the new Zeal settings as well.

 ![loadui](/img/step7/loadui.png)